Quantum key distribution with non-ideal heterodyne detection: composable security of discrete-modulation continuous-variable protocols: Conclusions

-In this paper, we extend the approach of Ref.~\cite{Lev19}, in which one first estimates the covariance matrix of the quadratures, and then obtain a bound on the key rate using the property of extremality of Gaussian states.
-However, our theory can also be applied to the method of Refs.\ \cite{Lut19,Lut21}, in which one uses the measured data to bound the key rate directly through non-linear semi-definite programming.

-Our results are not only conceptually important, but will also enable secure, practical, and reliable DM CV QKD.
-In fact, to obtain reliable bounds on the secret key rates, the practitioner of CV QKD needs to carefully assess, in a composable way, finite-size effects as well as the impact of non-idealities in the measurement devices, including finite range and precision as considered in this work.
+In this paper, we have extended the approach of Ref.~\cite{Lev19}, in which one first estimates the covariance matrix of the quadratures, and then obtain a bound on the key rate using the property of extremality of Gaussian states.
+However, our theory can also be applied to the method of Refs.~\cite{Lut19,Lut21}, in which one uses the measured data to bound the key rate directly through non-linear semi-definite programming.
+We have focused on a particular kind of non-ideality in detection, but our approach can be applied to other non-idealities in both detection and in state preparation.
+Examples of these non-idealities include non-linearities in the analog-to-digital converter~\cite{mioQRNG} and noise in the state preparation~\cite{Lev21}.
+In principle, accounting for experimental imperfections in the security analysis mitigates the threat from side-channel attacks.
+Our approach may also be extended to measurement-device-independent QKD~\cite{XXX,MDI1,MDI2}, which protects against unknown side-channel attacks on the detectors.
+The results presented here are not only conceptually important, but will also enable secure, practical, and reliable DM CV QKD.
+In fact, to obtain reliable bounds on the secret key rates, the practitioner of CV QKD needs to carefully assess, in a composable way, finite-size effects as well as the impact of non-idealities in the measurement devices, including but not limited to, the effects of finite range and precision considered in this work.